San Bernardo, Chile: Chena's Pucará

 The Chena hills, located in the basin of San Bernardo, are home to an Incan sacred site known as the Huaca of Chena or Chena's Pucará.
-Initially thought to be a fortress, the structure in the southern tip of the Chena hills has been denominated as a huaca (Quechuan Wak'a) a sacred place, a space of ritual use.
+Initially thought to be a fortress, the structure in the southern tip of the Chena hills has been denominated as a huaca (Quechuan Wak'a), which is a sacred place and a space of ritual use.
 The Chena's Pucará was observed to have a zoomorphic design, resembling a puma, which is a characteristic of Incan ceremonial and sacred structures.
 The word Chena (the name of the hills) means puma in oestrous cycle in the Quechuan language.

 Subsequent investigations have further supported the sacred denomination by revealing the structure to be composed of three separate edifications; an outside perimetral wall, a middle perimetral wall and the central enclosure, all which are consistent with Incan architectural tripartition designs.

 Furthermore, the principle structure's design is consistent with the structural designs of Incan Ushnu (place of observation).
 This observatory status has been confirmed by the structure's seemingly perfect lineation of its altar with the first ray of sun during the winter solstice (21 June) and the summer solstice (21 December).

-Currently, the commune of San Bernardo lacks the resources to establish proper administration, maintenance, or security of the area, and Chena's Pucará faces physical abandonment, neglect and banalisation, including dismantling of walls and defecation on the altar.
+Currently, the commune of San Bernardo lacks the resources to establish proper administration, maintenance, or security for the area, and Chena's Pucará is facing physical abandonment, neglect, and vandalism, including the dismantling of walls and defecation on the altar.
 However, in recent years Quechuan and Aymará populations have become interested in negotiating with the authorities for ritualistic and occupation rights in the area.